abdullah27227/TOWER-DEFENSE-GAME/README.md

 #  How to Run

 1. Install SFML on your system
-2. Open project in Visual Studio / Code::Blocks
+2. Open project in Visual Studio
 3. Link SFML libraries
 4. Build and run the project